awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 **To activate IAM user and role access to the Billing and Cost Management console**

-1. Sign in to the AWS Management Console with your root account credentials \(specifically, the email address and password that you used to create your AWS account\)\.
+1. Sign in to the AWS Management Console with your root user credentials \(specifically, the email address and password that you used to create your AWS account\)\.

 1. On the navigation bar, choose your account name, and then choose [Account](https://console.aws.amazon.com/billing/home#/account)\.